Dealing with anxiety

 - Stress levels are getting higher among Irish people.
 We all need to learn to chill out a bit!

 - Getting stoned or drunk isn’t going to get rid of stress.
-You need to deal with the problem.
+In fact, alcohol or drugs can make your stress worse.

 What is anxiety?

 When stress gets out of hand, it becomes anxiety.
 Anxiety is that feeling of nerves in your stomach, of sweaty hands and of not being able to relax.
 It can be caused by a family situation, tough deadlines at work, an over demanding boss or teacher, a rocky relationship, exams or many other stressful situations.